Cri du chat syndrome: Genetics

 Cri du chat syndrome is due to a partial deletion of the short arm of chromosome number 5, also called "5p monosomy" or "partial monosomy".
 Approximately 90% of cases result from a sporadic, or randomly occurring, de novo deletion.
 The remaining 10–15% are due to unequal segregation of a parental balanced translocation where the 5p monosomy is often accompanied by a trisomic portion of the genome.
 These individuals may have more severe disease than those with isolated monosomy of 5p.
 A recent study suggests this may not be the case where a trisomy of chromosome 4q is involved.

 Most cases involve total loss of the most distal 10–20% of the material on the short arm.
 Fewer than 10% of cases have other rare cytogenetic aberrations (e.g., interstitial deletions, mosaicisms, rings and de novo translocations).
 The deleted chromosome 5 is paternal in origin in about 80% of de novo cases.
 Loss of a small region in band 5p15.2 (cri du chat critical region) correlates with all the clinical features of the syndrome with the exception of the catlike cry, which maps to band 5p15.3 (catlike critical region).
 The results suggest that 2 noncontiguous critical regions contain genes involved in this condition's cause.
 Two genes in these regions, Semaphorine F (SEMA5A) and delta-catenin (CTNND2), are potentially involved in cerebral development.
-The deletion of the telomerase reverse transcriptase (hTERT) gene localized in 5p15.33 may contribute to the phenotypic changes in cri du chat syndrome as well.
+The deletion of the human telomerase reverse transcriptase (hTERT) gene localized in 5p15.33 may contribute to the physical appearance of cri du chat syndrome.